IsoCodeCrafter/ViteUniTest/README.md

+# ViteUniTest

-//You should install these libraries for test imp.
+// The libraries You should install for test

 // npm install -D @testing-library/jest-dom
 // npm install -D @testing-library/react